rtm/human-css/docs/pages/modules.md

-Modules
+Attributes
 ======

-This documentation groups the micro-attributes into modules.
+This page lists the available Human CSS attributes and the meaning and values of each.

 Text
 ----

-The text micro-attribute grouping provides control over text color, fonts, alignment, and so on.
+The text micro-attribute provides control over text color, fonts, alignment, and so on.
 It is introduced by the micro-attribute `text`.
-`text` is combined with micro-attributes for color, font size using standard synonyms such as `large` (or any length), font weight using standard synonyms such as `bold`, and others.
+`text` takes values for color, font size using standard synonyms such as `large` (or any length), font weight using standard synonyms such as `bold`, and others.

-Other text features include `italic`, `underline`, `upper`, `lower`, `capitalize`, `small-caps`, and so on.
+Other text attribute values include `italic`, `underline`, `upper`, `lower`, `capitalize`, `small-caps`, and so on.

 Borders, margins, outlines, and padding
 ---------------------------------------

-Borders, margins, outlines, and padding are introduced by the `border`, `margin`, `outline`, and `padding` micro-attributes.
+Borders, margins, outlines, and padding are specified by the `border`, `margin`, `outline`, and `padding` micro-attributes.
-The attributes `top`, `left`, `bottom`, and `right` may be given to indicate which side or sides are to be affected.
+The attribute values `top`, `left`, `bottom`, and `right` may be given to indicate which side or sides are to be affected.
 A number or length, or keyword such as `thick` or `thin`,  specifies the size of the border, margin, outline, or padding.
 For borders and outlines, the standard types such as `solid` and `dotted` are available as micro-attributes.
 Colors may also be specified for borders and padding.